medic/cht-docs/content/en/apps/guides/hosting/monitoring/setup.md

     echo "    username: medic"
     echo "    password: ${password}";echo
     ```
+   If you're using docker-compose v2.x, it doesn't support relative paths and you'll have to edit your `.env` file to update paths to absolute path.

    Note that in step 4 below you'll need the username and password which is printed after you run the above command.

 2. Edit the `cht-instances.yml` file to have the URLs of your CHT instances.
 You may include as many URLs of CHT instances as you like.